inercia/candelabra/README.md

 	        network:
 	          class:  automatic

-In this topology, two machines will be setup, with two shared folders and automatic networking.
+In this topology, two VirtualBox machines will be started, with two shared folders, automatic networking and provisioned with Puppet.

 Development
 ===========